open-simh/.github/docs/simdocs/sds_doc.md

 Next command accepts two mutually exclusive switches to modify its behavior.

-The --f switch ("forward") instructs the Next command to set temporary breakpoint(s) following the current location regardless of instruction type.
+The –f switch (“forward”) instructs the Next command to set temporary breakpoint(s) following the current location regardless of instruction type.
 This is useful at the bottom of loops or to avoid going off into unrelated code should an interrupt or memory paging trap occur.
 In this
 example:

-1532: BRX 1220 \<\-- P
+1532: BRX 1220 \<-- P

 1533: LDA 4663

 a normal Next would advance to either location 1220 or 1533 depending upon the value in the X register (it is converted to a Step).
-However, Next --f would only advance to location 1533, allowing the loop code at 1220 to be executed as many times as specified by X. Note that if the loop code branches elsewhere, rather than make the BRX test, control will be lost unless caught by another breakpoint.
+However, Next –f would only advance to location 1533, allowing the loop code at 1220 to be executed as many times as specified by X. Note that if the loop code branches elsewhere, rather than make the BRX test, control will be lost unless caught by another breakpoint.

-The --a switch ("atomic") alters Next behavior to be more like a Step command, but using temporary breakpoints.
+The –a switch (“atomic”) alters Next behavior to be more like a Step command, but using temporary breakpoints.
 That is, it will plant a breakpoint at the effective address of a BRM or BRX instruction to catch any transfer there.
 Its primary use is to step through code ignoring